Studio for Extensive Aesthetics

 The Studio for Extensive Aesthetics (SEA) investigates the roles of art and technology in contemporary society.
 Transdisciplinary in nature, the SEA fuses artistic modes of production with code and experimental design to create installations, books and platforms that explore themes from the aesthetics and politics of artificial neural networks to feminist media theory.
 The studio connects student and faculty researchers with international theorists and practitioners through projects ranging from screen-based work to urban-scale installations.
 Founded in 2014 and funded by the Canada Foundation for Innovation, the SEA is directed by Amber Frid-Jimenez, Associate Professor and Canada Research Chair in Art and Design Technology at Emily Carr University of Art & Design.

-Dr. T’ai Smith (UBC), Kathy Slade (ECU), Joe Dahmen (UBC), Dr. Katherine Gillieson, Dr. Caroline Park (ECU), Mel Chin, Ben Dalton (RCA), Dr. Archon Fung (Harvard), Dr. Mark Warren (UBC), Lucy Orta (UAL), Andrea Del Rio, Lydia Prince, Robert Kleyn, David Ascher, Dethe Elza, Tim Waters
+T’ai Smith (UBC), Ute Meta Bauer, Kathy Slade (SFU), Bonny Ibhawoh (McMaster), Joe Dahmen (UBC), Mel Chin, Ben Dalton (RCA), Archon Fung (Harvard), Mark Warren (UBC), Lucy Orta (UAL), David Ascher, Dethe Elza, Tim Waters, Katherine Gillieson (ECU)

 Student & Post-Graduate Research Assistants

-Canada Research Chair Program, Canada Foundation for Innovation, Social Sciences and Humanities Research Council, Peter Wall Institute for Advanced Studies, UBC SEEDS Sustainability Program
+Canada Research Chair Program, Canada Foundation for Innovation, Social Sciences and Humanities Research Council, The Jarislowsky Foundation, Peter Wall Institute for Advanced Studies, UBC SEEDS Sustainability Program